RentInform/Rent-Inform-FE/README.md

 * Expanded error handling
   * Could potentially include rescuing from standard Rails errors
 * Implement more details for the user through additional external API calls
-  * Amenities: Grocery stores, schools, libraries, parks
+  * Amenities: Grocery stores, schools, libraries
   * Commute time to workplace from searched property
   * Aggregate score for the property from within the application
 * Allow a user to add notes for the property